cltl/vu-rm-pip3/docs/Home.md

-# Welcome to the VU-RM-PIP3 Wiki

-The VU-RM-PIP3 pipeline builds on the Dutch NewsReader pipeline for syntactic and semantic document analysis, improving it with a graph-based wrapper for increased functionality.
+The VU Reading Machine VU-RM-PIP3 builds on the Dutch NewsReader pipeline for syntactic and semantic document analysis.

-## What is NewsReader?
 The NewsReader pipelines were developed as part of the [Newsreader project](http://www.newsreader-project.eu/), for advanced syntactic and semantic analysis of documents in Dutch, English, Italian and Spanish.
 These pipelines annotate documents following the [NAF annotation scheme](https://github.com/newsreader/NAF), which provides layers of annotations at the token, sentence and inter-document level.

 The NewsReader pipeline we use here is a version of the [Dutch NewsReader pipeline](https://github.com/cltl/vu-rm-pip3/blob/master/docs/newsreader.md).
 This pipeline consists of a number of components that are responsible for creating or enriching the various NAF layers (see below for a graphical representation).

-## The VU-RM-PIP3 pipeline
-The VU-RM-PIP3 pipeline addresses the following needs:
+VU-RM-PIP3 addresses the following needs:

 - functionality: a python 3 wrapper allows for control of pipeline configuration and scheduling;
 - robustness: errors in components are detected and used to reschedule the pipeline components, allowing for maximum processing of the input;